 How to Apply

 The Bursary, Work Study & Need Based Award programs are all based on financial need, and are all applied for via the Financial Assistance Profile Application, which is accessible through Student Services.
 The Fall/Winter Financial Assistance Profile Application becomes available in late August each year.

 The deadline to apply for work study for the Fall/Winter 2013-2014 academic year has passed.

 Summer Work Study

 Financial assistance is also available during the summer term for registered summer students.
-The application for bursary and work-study funding will be available in mid to late April via Student Services.
+The application for bursary and work-study funding is available via the Student Services website.
 To be eligible to apply, students must be registered in a minimum half credit during the Summer term and must be a Canadian citizen or a permanent resident.
-The application to apply for bursary and work study funding for the summer 2013 term is no longer available.
+The application to apply for bursary and work study funding for the summer 2014 term will be available until July 22, 2014.

 Special Financial Assistance, including the International Student Work Opportunities Program, are available specifically for International Students.
 Click here for information on the programs available.